Tornado3P9/installscript-linux/README.md

 *libavcodec-extra ttf-mscorefonts-installer gstreamer1.0-libav gstreamer1.0-plugins-ugly gstreamer1.0-vaapi unrar rar xz-utils*
 The packages zip and unzip are also included.
 But making sure never hurts.

-Install some useful programs (remove what lines you don't want):
+Install some useful programs (remove what lines you don't want, copy the whole command block, paste it into the terminal and press Enter):
 ```bash
 sudo apt install \
 git gparted synaptic mtools \